 Tai was born and raised in Seoul, South Korea.
 His grandmother and mother were restaurant owners.
-His mother’s restaurant was in the same building as the home in which he grew up, so cooking was a part of his everyday life.
+His mother’s restaurant was in the same building as the home in which he was raised, so cooking was a part of his everyday life.

-“In the Korean culture, women work in the kitchen and men go off to jobs, so I wasn’t really encouraged to follow in my mother and grandmother’s line of work,” say Tai.
+“In the Korean culture, women work in the kitchen and men go off to jobs, so I wasn’t really encouraged to follow in my mother and grandmother’s line of work,” says Tai.

 By the way, his first name rhymes with “stay.”

-His grandparents moved to the U.S. in 1987 and six years later, at the age of 12, Tai convinced his father to let him visit America.
-That trip to his grandparents home in Colorado Springs, Colorado, changed young Tai’s life.
+His grandparents moved to the U.S. in 1987.
+Six years later, at the age of 12, Tai convinced his father to let him visit America.
+That trip to his grandparents’ home in Colorado Springs, Colorado, changed young Tai’s life.